ScarletsFiction/ScarletsFrame/README.md

 <script type="text/javascript" src='https://unpkg.com/scarletsframe@latest/dist/scarletsframe.min.js'></script>
 ```

+This framework still being developed and may have breaking changes before the release, make sure you specify the version instead using `latest`.
+Please help the development of this framework >.<

 If you have separated files for the model and controllers, you can use this library's `gulpfile.js` to combine and compile your js files.
 To obtain fast compilation in development environment, you can deactivate uglify/minify/babel in `gulpfile.js`.

 ## Install with NPM